 ENTITY first launched in 2016 as a fast-growing women’s media platform, serving as a home for thoughtful dialogue between a new generation of leaders, doers, and tastemakers.
 Each summer since inception, ENTITY has hosted women from across the country for a digital marketing training program that includes high-touch mentorship.
 The curriculum is curated to fill the skills gap between college and career in a way that has never been done before.

 Through the years, ENTITY developed and tested a four-pillar formula to address the future of education and work.
 This includes: A) hard skills, B) soft skills, C) mentorship, and D) experiences.
 The summer programs paved the way for ENTITY to become a full-fledged EdTech company, focusing on honing skills relevant to today’s workplace, career placement, and advancement for women of all ages and backgrounds.
-ENTITY Academy includes year-round online programming in high demand careers such as Data Science and Digital Marketing.

 ENTITY Academy strives to directly impact closing the gender pay gap by training, mentoring, and placing women in 21st century careers.

 The writing is on the wall, a college degree is no longer enough to get ahead in life.
 In fact, research shows most employers now believe students graduating from college lack the necessary hard and soft-skills needed for a modern workforce.
-This is why at ENTITY we take a four-pillar approach to education, which includes hard skills, soft skills, mentorship, and horizon-expanding experiences — all in order to address the whole person and prepare them for the Future of Work.
+This is why at ENTITY we take a four-pillar approach to education, which includes hard skills, soft skills, mentorship, and career success services — all in order to address the whole person and prepare them for the Future of Work.
 By attending ENTITY Academy, whether online or in person, you'll gain the competitive edge you need to build the career you want and join an ever-expanding network of #WomenThatDo.